West Greenland - Day 17

 At the end of the last lake I packed my packraft and, after lunch, continued by foot.
 I had a nice view over the next fjord and wasn’t far removed from the place where I had started my hike 16 days ago.
 I had agreed with Johannes he would pick me up on a nearby peninsula, about 6 km away.
 For a moment I considered changing plans and trying to reach my starting point about a day away.
 However, this would involve crossing two more large fjords near open sea and as the weather was getting worse I didn’t want to tempt fate.

 After another hour I could finally see it, the end of my hike!
 It was just a barren rock, but after looking at it on the map and at home on google earth for several months it felt awesome to be there.
 This journey had been spectacular and although there had been a few dangerous moments nearly everything had gone as planned.
 I contacted Johannes to suggest he would pick me up the next morning, as I liked the idea of camping for one more night.
-However, he had to work tomorrow so offered to pick me up right away.
+However, he had to work the next day so he suggested picking me up right away.

 About 45 minutes later a boat arrived, but I couldn’t make out if it was Johannes and the man in it couldn’t see me against the backdrop of the mountains.
 Eventually he noticed me and it was indeed Johannes.
 He had been kind enough to bring clean clothes, but I said it wouldn’t make much sense to put them on before showering.